ehrlich89/images/README.md

 - Sending advertising messages of arbitrary data.

 #### Scanning
-- Scanning iBeacon, Relution Tag and some BlueRange specific messages.
+- Scanning iBeacon, Relution Tag and BlueRange specific messages.
 - The scan procedure will be continued when the app is running in background, even when the user attempts to terminate the app.
 - The energy consumption can be adjusted dynamically by changing scan properties like the scan interval.